HexLasso/FF-16/README.md

 ### Block (`Bpc = 1`)

 The `Freq` column indicates the number of pattern hits in the data region.
 The minimum value is as per defined by Freq threshold (`-t`), and the maximum value is 255.
+Example output:

 ```
 Offset   Size     Pattern      Ascii Bpc Freq Dict